 Featuring a compact and lightweight form factor, the Canon PIXMA MG3620 won’t take up much space in your office.

-The printer is capable of producing high quality, smudge-resistant prints thanks to the excellent ink system.
+The printer is capable of producing high quality, smudge-resistant prints thanks to the excellent ink system similar to these best tabloid printers.
 You can print up to 6 photos per minute, which’s pretty decent for those who need to print small to medium quantities.

 - High print quality